 Talk to experts:

-If you’re still unsure, reach out to someone who knows more about ad fraud.
+If you’re unsure, contact someone who knows more about ad fraud.
 They can help you to identify any suspicious activity and take steps to protect your business.

 How to Report Ad Fraud